xxfsy/Project-X/README.md

 # Project-X

-My pet, funny project without game design.
-Im just doing whatever comes to mind there, improving my architecture and coding skills.
+My pet, funny project for improving my architecture and coding skills.
+There is no game design in this project, I just do whatever comes to mind.

 Status: in development